wu87988622/ohara/docs/src/sample.rst

 .. _sample:

-A sampe file for rst practice
+A sample file for rst practice
 ==============================

 - Ohara version: |version|